selfhosted-heaven/transmission-docker-compose/README.md

-# Transmission in a Docker Compose
+# Transmission in Docker Compose
 ## Introduction
 This repository contains a Docker compose file for running Transmission.
 It contains a sample file with some variables that can be changed to your liking.